Looking for square worksheets for your preschool kids or kindergarten students?

 This square shape worksheet is a great way to introduce young kids to squares!

-First, ask the child if they know what the large shape is.
+First, point to a large shape on the sheet and ask your child if he knows what the shape is called.
 Many kids are exposed to shape names just by doing daily things, so they may already know.

 It has to have four straight lines that are the same length, and four corners.
 Does this shape have four sides and four corners?